 onPopPage method because it still sounds legacy.
 It could have been better to update the app state on user interaction events such as

 onDialogDismissed .
-However, as of today, I am not aware of a callback that is fired when dialog is dismissed due to barrier.
+However, as of today, I am not aware of a callback that is fired when the dialog is dismissed due to a barrier.
 Hence, I had to handle the app state change in this way.